luizrosalba/dev-links/docs/ReactJS/Rerender.md

 };
 ```

-## React.memo - component as props or children
+## Component Optimization- Component as props or children

 React.memo has to be applied to the elements passed as children/props.
 Memoizing the parent component will not work: children and props will be objects, so they will change with every re-render.